 Flakturm, G Tower and L Tower

-Two imposing towers made of reinforced concrete, built in 1940 are giving bit of a creepy feeling in the park.
-The towers are remnant of WWII and a stark reminder of a turbulent history of the city and Europe in general.
+Two imposing towers made of reinforced concrete, built in 1940 are giving a bit of a creepy feeling in the park.
+The towers are remnants of WWII and a stark reminder of a turbulent history of the city and Europe in general.
 They were used as air defense against Allies and they were left intact (with some battle damages) as a reminder and they were also very difficult to remove (they are massive, 50-meter-tall structures).

-There were several locations of these towers, three of them in Vienna and rest in Germany.
+There were several locations of these towers, three of them in Vienna and the rest in Germany.
 Apart from being antiaircraft positions, they were also used as bomb shelters for civilians during air raids of allies against Nazis.

 Here is an interesting aerial video of a flakturm in Augraten:

 The cross statue with Virgin Mary and inscription.
 Dated in 1758 and erected in the park since 1890.
 With relief design on the pillar, it tells the religious story of sacrifice and enlightenment.